I. Cyberpolitics in International Relations

 Source: Choucri and Clark (2019, 352).

-The sub-title of the book referenced above is The Co-Evolution Dilemma.
+The The Co-Evolution Dilemma is the subtitle for International Relations in the Cyber Age (Choucri and Clark, 2018).
 This dilemma is shaped by the differential rates of change of two systems, cyberspace and international relations, as well as differentials in rates of change for their constitutive elements—which creates realities and uncertainties that are particularly difficult to anticipate and especially difficult to regulate.

 In the social sciences, we know that "time" is a very important, even defining, factor.
 But we have not yet developed the analytics or the evidence-base for understanding when, how, why and in what ways the factor of "time" matters.
 Nor have we fully appreciated the potential manipulability of the time factor in policy analysis.